Beside the Mountain

 Supplementable herbs, superfoods, ferments

 The first few are ingredients I will add to my daily smoothies or hot drinks.
-They are good sources of antioxidants, adaptogens, immune boosters, and rich in nutrients.
-Note not all of these will be safe for you depending on if you are pregnant or have health concerns.
+They are good sources of antioxidants, adaptogens, and immune boosters, while rich in nutrients.
+Note that not all of these will be safe for you, depending on whether you are pregnant or have health concerns.

 • Maca